 How much do your delegations cost?

-BorderLinks charges $180 per person per day.
+Our standard rate is $180 per person per day.
 This includes all programming, interpretation, lodging, meals, and transportation (excluding airfare to and from Tucson).
-We require a $500 deposit from groups and $100 deposit from individuals at the time of booking, to reserve your space.
-This will be credited to your total fee at the time of the final invoice.
+We require a $500 deposit from groups and a $100 deposit from individuals at the time of booking to reserve your space.
+BorderLinks offers special rates for some delegations, as we believe that all should be able to participate in our programs regardless of financial resources.
+Email firstname.lastname@example.org to inquire about pricing.

 How do I schedule a delegation for my group? for myself?